thoughtfulbloke/letter2ed/README.md

-Draft open letter to editor
+Draft Letter
 ================
+David Hood
+3/14/24

 Things David knows he still needs to do:

-- more proofreading
+- more proofreading.

-- clear easy to follow citations
+- standardised citation format.

-- clear links to source data
+- clear links to source data.

+- standard figure look

+*The timetable is: I am welcoming changes up to Thursday 21st and regularly updating the draft here until then.
+On Thursday 21st I will make what I expect to be any final changes.
+On Friday 22nd I will be distribution the final draft to people who have expressed an interest in co-signing, with an aim to send it to the journal early in the week beginning Monday 25th.*

 To the editor and editorial board,

-I am formally writing to point out the significant errors in the paper from Gibson (2024)[^1], published in your journal.
-In particular, the paper asserts two claims:
+I am formally writing to point out the significant errors in the paper from Gibson (2024)[^1], published in your journal, as I feel both you and your readership should be aware of the problems before basing any decisions on the claims made.
+In particular, the paper asserts two
+claims:

 - That claims of negative New Zealand mortality are underpinned by the “Our World In Data” projection graph using the method of check names